 Setting File Store Location

 Default

 value

 Description The folder used to store images, mapped to the upimages virtual directory.

 Used only when storing images on the web server.

 Does not affect the MyID Operator Client.

-Further information See the Storing images on the web server section in the Operator's Guide .
+Further See the Storing images on the web server section in the Operator's

+information Guide.

-Setting HTTP Port for image upload Default value 80 Description The port to be used when uploading images in MyID Desktop using HTTP.
+Setting HTTP Port for image upload

+Default value 80

+Description The port to be used when uploading images in MyID Desktop using HTTP.

 Used only when storing images on the web server.
 Does not affect the MyID Operator Client.

+- ,

 Further information See the Storing images on the web server section in the Operator's Guide .

+iiiioiiiiatioii Guide.
-Setting HTTPS Port for image upload

-Default value 443

-Description The port to be used when uploading images in MyID Desktop using HTTPS.
+Setting HTTPS Port for image upload Default value 443 Description The port to be used when uploading images in MyID Desktop using HTTPS.
 Used only when storing images on the web server.
 Does not affect the MyID Operator Client.

-Further See the Storing images on the web server section in the Operator's
+Further information See the Storing images on the web server section in the Operator's Guide .

-information Guide.

 Setting Image Capture Default value Yes Description Whether image capture is to be used in MyID Desktop or the MyID Operator Client.
-Further information For MyID Desktop, see the Changing settings for image capture section in the Operator's Guide .
-For the MyID Operator Client, see the Configuring image capture section in the MyID Operator Client guide.
+Further For MyID Desktop, see the Changing settings for image capture section in the Operator's Guide . information For the MyID Operator Client, see the Configuring image capture section in the MyID Operator Client guide.

+Image Crop Aspect Ratio

+blank

-Setting Image Crop Aspect Ratio Default value blank Description For the MyID Operator Client, set to the required image aspect ratio (width:height).
+For the MyID Operator Client, set to the required image aspect ratio (width:height).
 For example, for a UK passport photo ratio, use 35:45.

-Further information Does not affect MyID Desktop.
+Does not affect MyID Desktop.

 See the Configuring image capture section in the MyID Operator Client guide.

 Setting Image Crop Height

 Default value 0

 The height of captured images in pixels.

-Description For MyID Desktop, if you specify a non-zero value, this sets a fixed rectangle that you can move around the captured image and reframe.
-This ensures that image sizes are consistent.
-If you set this value to 0, you can draw any sized box on the image to crop it.

-In the MyID Operator Client, the MyID Image Editor displays an initial cropping rectangle.
+Description In the MyID Operator Client, the MyID Image Editor displays an initial cropping rectangle.
 You can move and resize the cropping rectangle on the image to any position or size, automatically maintaining the aspect ratio of the specified Image Crop Height and Image Crop Width.
 When the MyID Image Editor uploads the resulting image to the server, it is scaled up or down to match the Image Crop Height and Image Crop Width.
 If Validate Image Size is not set, this option is ignored.
 If this option is set to 0, it is ignored.

 Further See the Configuring image capture section in the MyID Operator

 information Client guide.

-Setting Image Crop Width

-Default value 0

-The width of captured images in pixels.
+Setting Image Crop Width Default value 0 Description The width of captured images in pixels.

-Description For MyID Desktop, if you specify a non-zero value, this sets a fixed rectangle that you can move around the captured image and reframe.
-This ensures that image sizes are consistent.
-If you set this value to 0, you can draw any sized box on the image to crop it.

 In the MyID Operator Client, the MyID Image Editor displays an initial cropping rectangle.
 You can move and resize the cropping rectangle on the image to any position or size, automatically maintaining the aspect ratio of the specified Image Crop Height and Image Crop Width.
 When the MyID Image Editor uploads the resulting image to the server, it is scaled up or down to match the Image Crop Height and Image Crop Width.
 If Validate Image Size is not set, this option is ignored.
 If this option is set to 0, it is ignored.

-Further See the Configuring image capture section in the MyID Operator
+Further information See the Configuring image capture section in the MyID Operator Client guide.

-information Client guide.